hareandtortoiserun

 "The tortoise is slow and steady but wins the race – Ovarian Cancer is slow to detect but we can win the race.
 The tortoise is quiet – Ovarian Cancer is the quiet cancer – it whispers – don’t let it beat you."

-Why participate in this walk/run?
+Why participate in this run/walk?

-• Ovarian Cancer is the deadliest gynecolgic cancer and is the 5th leading cause of cancer deaths among American women
+- Cancer is the deadliest gynecologic cancer and the 5th leading cause of cancer deaths among American women.
+No routine screening test exists to detect Ovarian Cancer.

-• 15,000 American women will die from the disease in 2012
+- 15,000 American women will die from the disease in 2019.

-• 75% of Ovarian Cancer cases are diagnosed too late.
+- 75% of Ovarian Cancer cases are diagnosed too late.

 All information on this web site was compiled using the following sources: